 May 2017 Edition

 The Review

 You are invited to the

 WEST BECKENHAM RESIDENTS' ASSOCIATION AGM

 on MONDAY 5 JUNE at 8.00pm at Venue 28,

 Beckenham Road

 There will be speakers on mental health and dementia services in Beckenham, and police use of helmet cameras.
 See you there!

-This is Judith's last Review as editor, and so I would like to record our thanks to her for many splendid Reviews over the years and her support of WBRA in so many other ways.
+I would like to record our thanks to Judith Neichcial, who is retiring from the committee, for her editorial work on the Review and support of WBRA in so many ways.
 She will be greatly missed.
 Marie Pender, Chair.

 BECKENHAM TOWN CENTRE

 by Marie Pender

 At last the major works to improve the High Street are underway.
 The £4.4m scheme is funded by Bromley Council in partnership with Transport for London (TfL).
 Work will last until August 2018.
 At present the contractor, Conway, are making good progress and are slightly ahead of schedule.